Cheap Car Insurance

 Husband had three cars on multi-car, followed your guide and bought three [separate] policies, saving £1,400.

-A responsible 2nd or 3rd driver can cut costs
+Adding a responsible 2nd or 3rd driver can cut costs, eg, your dad or aunt Dot

 It may seem counter logical, but covering an extra driver can reduce rather than increase your cost – in some cases by £100s or £1,000s.
 Here are seven quick tips on how to do it most effectively…